-Figure-8c: Deconvolution or transposed convolution

-B08086_01_17.png

 Recurrent Neural Network and LSTM

-The key idea behind recurrent neural networks aka RNN is to share parameters over time.
+The key idea behind recurrent neural networks (RNN) is to share parameters over time.
 Imagine that you have a sequence of events, at each point in time you want to make a decision about what's happened so far in this sequence.
 If the sequence is reasonably stationary, you can use the same classifier at each point in time.
 That simplifies things a lot already.
 But since this is a sequence, you also want to take into account the past.
 Everything that happened before that point.

 RNN is going to have a single model responsible for summarizing the past and providing that information to your classifier.
 It basically ends up with a network having a relatively simple repeating pattern with part of the classifier connecting to the input at each time step and another part called the recurrent connection connecting you to the past at each step as shown in figure below.